alejandrochang/Algorithms/PIE/Trees-Graphs/trees-graphs.md

 ```

 ### Binary Trees/ Binary Search Trees
 A Binary tree is a tree in which each node has no more than two children, referred to as left and right.
-If there is a question about a tree it is good to destinguish between a tree, BST and overall binary tree.
+If there is a question about a tree it is good to destinguish between a tree, binary tree anf BST.

 BST:
 A binary search tree is a special kind of tree.
 The value held by a node's left child is less than or equal to its own value <=, and the value on the right side of the tree is greater than or equal to the node's value >=.
 All descendants to the left are less than the root node and descendants to the right are greater than the root node.

+Access - Search - Insertion - Deletion
+Average - O(log(n)) - Worst Case - O(n);
-O(log(n)) lookup to traverse the tree - similar to Bsearch
+O(log(n)) lookup to traverse the tree - similar to Bsearch,

+2^x = n -> log2^n = x -> log(n)

 ```js
 class Node {